 There are about 100 million German native speakers in the world, and in 2015, we decided to überraschen them with a German version of our website.
-Launched a few days before the total solar eclipse on March 20, timeanddate.de is now attracting tens of thousands of visitors each day, mainly from Germany, Austria, and Switzerland—and still growing.
+Launched a few days before the total solar eclipse on March 20, timeanddate.de is now attracting tens of thousands of visitors each day, mainly from Germany, Austria, and Switzerland—and it's still growing.

-2016 & 2017 – Gazing at the Stars
+Gazing at the Stars

 Time is intricately linked to the movements of the Earth and the Moon in relation to the Sun and other stars, so we've always had a knack for astronomy.

 In 2016 and 2017, we gradually added more astronomy stuff.
 This included the Night Sky pages, showing when and where to spot the planets, as well as loads of new graphic services about the planet sizes and order, the distance and brightness of the planets, and the Moon's orbit around Earth.

 First Eclipse Stream

 August 21, 2017 saw the Great American Eclipse, which was probably the most-watched eclipse in human history.
 We flew in astrophysicist Graham Jones from Japan to celebrate this momentous event with us and add his insights to our live stream.

 We had some cake, and, by the way, we're older than Google ;).